 An experienced band leader and arranger, he has led professional groups in performance with numerous celebrities from the worlds of entertainment, pop and jazz.
 His pops arrangements and compositions for symphony orchestra featuring solo saxophone or saxophone quartet have been performed by regional orchestras as well as orchestras around the United States and abroad.

 In the Jazz Ensemble I believe it is important to emphasize performance skills in a variety of jazz-oriented musical styles and that versatility is key.

-- Has performed with the orchestras of Glenn Miller, Peter Duchin and Les and Larry Elgart; the North Carolina Jazz Repertory Orchestra; the Camel City Jazz Orchestra; the Atlantic Jazz Orchestra; and his own big band, the Ron Rudkin Orchestra.
+- Performed with the orchestras of Glenn Miller, Peter Duchin and Les and Larry Elgart; the North Carolina Jazz Repertory Orchestra; the Camel City Jazz Orchestra; the Atlantic Jazz Orchestra; and his own big band, the Ron Rudkin Orchestra

-- For more than a decade, has directed all-star UNCSA alumni jazz groups and the UNCSA Jazz Ensemble at Manteo, North Carolina, as part of the school's summer festival series.
+- For more than a decade, has directed all-star UNCSA alumni jazz groups and the UNCSA Jazz Ensemble at Manteo, North Carolina, as part of a summer festival series

 Awards, Recognitions and Honors

 - Jazz Composer Fellowship grant from North Carolina Arts Council